 If you plan on making sausages at home for years to come, which is an excellent idea from where I stand, get yourself a good meat grinder.
 If you get a cheapo consumer grade grinder, it will be a waste of money and you will be cursing it every time you use it.
 I know, I’ve been there.
 A good commercial quality meat grinder makes a huge difference – it grinds much faster, it accepts a wider range of grinder plates, it’s more powerful and grinds clean and with definition instead of squishing the meat and smearing the fat.
 It’s also easier to clean and it lasts longer.

 When the time came to replace my consumer grade meat grinder I settled on LEM Products Stainless Steel #8 Meat Grinder and could not be happier with it.
 At 36 lbs it’s a bit heavy but quite manageable even for my wife to handle when she needs to use it and I am not around.
 But, boy can it grind!
 It grinds just about anything with ease.
-It can grind 10-15 lbs of meat in a matter of 2 minutes.
+For example, it can grind 10-15 lbs of meat in a matter of 2 minutes.
 It puts a smile on my face every time I use it.
 It’s built like a tank and I have a feeling I will never have to buy another grinder.

 When stuffing your sausages try not to stuff too tight as that may result in burst casings.
 You want the sausages to feel slightly firm, but not too tight.